ahoymarcus/nextjs-myjs-tech-blog/articles/authorization-and-authentication-protocols-overview-2022-04-11.md

 - **Some Disadvantages of RADIUS**
 - Initial implementation for this mechanism is hard on hardware.
-- It has a variety of models that may require a special team which is cont consuming.
+- It has a variety of models that may require a special team which is cost consuming.

 #### SAML

 SAML stands for Security Assertion Markup Language which is based on XML.
 It has a data scheme for authentication between a provider and a consumer.
-And it is a product of  Organization for the Advancement of Structured Information Standards (OASIS).
+And it is a product of the  Organization for the Advancement of Structured Information Standards (OASIS).

 It works as a federation pattern allowing that a identity provider (IdP) may manage user authentication while providing a token also for a application known as service provider (SP).